tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 * Requirement 8: Parking scenario plans trajectory in free space to park into parking space
 * Requirement 9: Both LaneDriving and Parking should output trajectory that sastifies the requirement

-We have looked into different autonomous driving stacks and came to conclusion that it is technically difficult to use unified planner to handle every possible situation.
+We have looked into different autonomous driving stacks and concluded that it is technically difficult to use unified planner to handle every possible situation.
 (See [here](/design/Planning/DesignRationale.md) for more details).
 Therefore, we have decided to set different planners in parallel dedicated for each use case, and let scenario selector to decide depending on situations.
 Currently, we have reference implementation with two scenarios, on-road planner and parking planner, but any scenarios (e.g. highway, in-emergency, etc.) can be added as needed.

-It may be controversial whether new scenario is needed or existing scenario should be enhanced when adding new feature, and we still need more investigation to clearly set the definition of “Scenario” module.
+It may be controversial whether new scenario is needed or existing scenario should be enhanced when adding new feature, and we still need more investigation to set the definition of “Scenario” module.

 ![Planning_component](/design/img/PlanningOverview.svg)

 ## Mission planner

 ### Role
 The role of mission planner is to calculate route that navigates from current vehicle pose to goal pose.
-The route is made of sequence of lanes that vehicle must follow in order to reach goal pose.
+The route is made of sequence of lanes that vehicle must follow to reach goal pose.

 This module is responsible for calculating full route to goal, and therefore only use static map information.
 Any dynamic obstacle information (e.g. pedestrians and vehicles) is not considered during route planning.
 Therefore, output route topic is only published when goal pose is given and will be latched until next goal is provided.